November 2024 Resources | LOR Foundation

 November 2024 Resources

-Each month LOR sends a curated list of funding opportunities and other resources relevant for small rural communities in the Mountain West.
-To receive a link to our monthly resources guide, drop us a line to connect@lorfoundation.org.
+Each month LOR curates a list of funding opportunities and other resources relevant for small rural communities in the Mountain West and sends it out via email to folks who are interested.
+To receive this monthly email with resources—we call it the LOR Helps email—drop us a line to connect@lorfoundation.org.

 Funding Opportunities